 If you are buying second-hand pieces, invest in a good staple gun and try your hand at some upholstering.
 Look out for your nearest fabric warehouse, where you can find some beautiful fabrics for lower prices.
 You can then re-upholster an old sofa, chair covers, cushions or lamp shades.

-Design a statement headboard for the master bedroom
+Design a statement headboard for the main bedroom

 Wooden pallet boards are very versatile and can even be used to design your own bespoke headboard.
 Sand down the wood and spray paint your desired accent colour to create a unique, industrial feel.

 When it comes to wallpaper, do your research